Estates and Taxes

 The estate tax is tied in with both the gift tax and generation-skipping tax.

 While all estates are subject to federal estate tax, 13 states and the District of Columbia also have a state estate tax.
-All but Connecticut have lower estate tax thresholds than the federal government.
+All have lower estate tax thresholds than the federal government.

 • Like the federal estate tax, these are paid from the estates assets.